wrong-about-everything/meringue/docs/faq/how_to_get_a_current_year.rst

     ))
         ->value(); // returns 2020

-It find a current year in local timezone, not UTC.
+It finds a current year in local timezone, not UTC.
 For example, the output in the following case would be 2020 already:

 .. code-block:: php